barryclark/jekyll-now/_posts/lgl-guide.md

 vertex3         # Will cause error
 ```

-##### Coloring
+##### Coloring format (.colors)

-In order to color an LGL, each pairwise connection must have an R G B value.
+In order to color connections between nodes, each pairwise connection must have an R G B value.
+To color individual verteces, each vertex must have and R G B value.
 RGB values must be scaled to one 1, so just divide each number of an RGB value by 255.
 The rules for formatting an .ncol file apply here too, i.e. no blanks, no empty lines, no redundancy , etc.
 ```
+$ cat example.connection.colors
 vertex1 vertex2 1.0 0.5 0.0
 vertex3 vertex4 0.0 1.0 0.8
 vertex5 vertex6 0.1 0.1 1.0

+$ cat example.vertex.colors
+vertex1 1.0 0.8 0.0
+vertex2 1.0 0.5 0.0
+vertex3 0.2 0.1 0.8
+vertex4 0.0 1.0 0.8
+vertex5 0.6 0.5 0.5
+vertex6 0.1 0.1 1.0
 ```

-##### An LGL workflow
+#### An LGL workflow

 I would begin by making a file of all pairwise connections and their associated traits.
 It can be difficult to keep .ncol and .color files in sync, and so it will cause fewest headaches to begin with one file containing all the information to create both.

-*homology.txt*
 ```
+$ cat homology.txt
 node1 node2 source score rank species1 species2
 protein1 protein2 blastp 150 1 mouse human
 protein3 protein4 blastp 50 2 wheat rat
 protein2 protein5 hmmscan 60 3 human human
 ```
 Then take the first two columns (minus the header) to create an .ncol file.
+This is the file used to layout the graph

 ```
 $ awk '{print $1, $2, $3} homology.txt  | awk '{if(NR>1)print}' > homology.ncol  #get columns, remove header